Where to Celebrate Mardi Gras (Besides NOLA and Rio)

 St. Louis, Missouri

 St. Louis’ French neighborhood, Soulard, hosts Mardi Gras, but the celebration is more all-American than most.
 Beginning in January, some nights feature krewe parades, while others have a softball tournament and Cajun cook-off.
 St. Louis’ Fat Tuesday event has the flash-for-beads tradition that New Orleans made famous.
 However, the days leading up to the big event also have family-friendly pastimes such as the Pet Parade and Wiener Dog Derby.
-And you don’t need to be in a secret society to have a float in the annual parade -- all you need is a group of friends plus the willingness to build a rolling spectacle and pay the entry fee.
-This year’s parade theme celebrates cinema with float decorations inspired by "Ghostbusters," "Anchorman," and more.
+And you don’t need to be in a secret society to have a float in the annual parade—all you need is a group of friends plus the willingness to build a rolling spectacle and pay the entry fee.
+This year’s parade theme celebrates the Blues: music, hockey, skies, seas, and more.

-It's not surprising that this theme park-focused city turns Mardi Gras into a crowd pleaser.
+It's not surprising that this theme park–focused city turns Mardi Gras into a crowd pleaser.
 Universal Studios recently expanded its celebration to last 49 nights, with a parade every day.
 New Orleans bands and Cajun food are also a part of the festivities.
-In 2016, the theme park also enlisted national acts like Diana Ross, Fall Out Boy, Adam Lambert, and T-Pain to be a part of the seven-week shindig.
-Plus, there are themed floats that celebrate Carnivals from around the world, including Rio Di Janeiro and Venice.
+In previous years, the theme park enlisted national acts like Diana Ross, Fall Out Boy, Adam Lambert, and T-Pain to be a part of the seven-week shindig.
+Plus, there are themed floats that celebrate Carnivals from around the world, including Rio de Janeiro and Venice.

 In 1894, the former French colonists of Quebec combined a tradition of celebrating before Lent with a snowy climate to create the Winter Carnival.
 It adapts Mardi Gras into a festival with parades, ice sculptures, sports, and outdoor banquets.
 The two-week celebration is a grab bag of events, many of which don’t resemble any other Fat Tuesday parties, but are still plenty fun.
 For adults, there are singles nights and liquor tastings, and kids of all ages get plenty of opportunities to play (think giant snow slide, life-size bowling where you’re the ball, and a sledding track).
 Art enthusiasts will appreciate the snow sculpture competition and ice palace filled with graffiti murals.
 For traditionalists, there are several night parades, but don't expect typical European mask imagery.
 And when it comes to food, you won't find blackened catfish, but Quebecois fare offers a hearty take on traditional French cuisine and is quite good in its own right.